zunath/SWLOR_Wiki/Development/script-events.md

 | cache_data | Runs after events are hooked but before module load. | Any time data is being loaded into memory dictionaries, this event should be used.
 In many cases, calls during module load will reference this data.
 | space_enter | Runs after a player enters space mode
 | space_exit | Runs after a player exits space mode
+| spawn_despawn | Runs after a spawn is automatically cleaned up and despawned.

 ## NWNX Events